Gagauz people: Women's

 Toward the end of the 19th century, in good weather, a Gagauz woman's costume consisted of a canvas shirt, a sleeveless dress, a smock, and a large black kerchief.
 In winter, they donned a dress with sleeves, a cloth jacket, and a sleeveless fur coat.
 Required features of female dress were earrings, bracelets, beads, and, among wealthy Gagauz, a necklace of gold coins.
 "So many of their decorations are hung about," wrote a pre-Revolutionary researcher, "that they cover the entire breast down to the waist."

 Men's

 Traditional male clothing included a shirt, cloth pants, a wide red sash or belt, and a hat.
 The winter cap was made of Karakul sheep wool.
 The shepherd's costume was the usual shirt combined with sheepskin pants with the fleece turned in, a sleeveless fur coat, and a short sheepskin jacket, the latter sometimes decorated with red-on-green stitching.

 Ukrainian Gagauz

 Since 1991, the Gagauz nation became a trans-border nation located in Budjak and divided between Moldova and Ukraine.
-In Ukraine, Gagauz people mainly live near the Bessarabian Bulgarians community around the city of Bolhrad.
-According to a recent Ukrainian Census, the Gagauz population accounts for 31,923 people with 27,617 (86.5%) of them living in Odesa Oblast (Budjak area).
+In Ukraine, they form a minority and mainly live near the Bessarabian Bulgarians community around the city of Bolhrad.
+In the 2001 Ukrainian census, the Gagauz population accounted for 31,923 people, with 27,617 (86.51%) of them living in the Budjak area of the Bessarabian region of Odesa Oblast, primarily in and around the cities of Izmail, Reni, and Kiliya, as well as the Bolhrad Raion (district).